 Born in West Ham, London, Richard Digance is a BAFTA Nominated entertainer and a recipient of The Gold Award from The British Academy of Composers and Songwriters.
-He is also one of the few folksingers listed in The Virgin Anthology of Songwriters.

 Along with award-winning radio documentaries he also composed and performed the music for the audio book version of work written by one of the world's best selling authors, Bill Bryson.

 On his own ITV TV show in the 1980s and 90s he played a guitar duet with Queen's Brian May as well as joining Status Quo and The Moody Blues for cameo appearances.

 Richard has made nearly 200 appearances on Channel 4s Countdown, released 43 albums and published 22 books.